A new randomized CholeskyQR based on LU decomposition with partial pivoting: Numerical experiments

-According to \cref{tab:Ok1} and \cref{tab:Rk1}, we find that when the $L$-factor after LU factorization of such a $X$ is ill-conditioned, our algorithms show significant advantages over LUC2 in the applicability, which corresponds to \cref{tab:comparisonL}.
-Our SLHC3 and SSLHC3 have the same level of accuracy compared to that of LUC2, demonstrating that our algorithms overcome the primary problem of LUC2 and are better algorithms.
+When the $L$-factor after LUP decomposition of such an $X$ is ill-conditioned, both RCLUPP and RCLUPPr show significant advantages over LC2 in dealing with this type of cases as reflected in \cref{fig:OK1} and \cref{fig:RK1}, which corresponds to \cref{tab:comparisonl}.
+RCLUPP and RCLUPPr have the same level of accuracy in both orthogonality and residual compared to that of LC2, demonstrating that our algorithms overcome the primary problem of LC2 and are better algorithms to some extent.